yOOs-dz/Rtips/README.md

 ## Credits

-This project is built using the [Arabic Jekyll Template](https://github.com/a3ammar/arabic-jekyll) by [a3ammar](https://github.com/a3ammar).
+This project is built using the [Arabic Jekyll Template](https://github.com/a3ammar/arabic-jekyll) by the developper [a3ammar](https://github.com/a3ammar).

 The Arabic Jekyll Template is licensed under the [MIT License](https://opensource.org/licenses/MIT).